Quiet Places To Stay In India

 Pahalgam is a sleepy little town in Kashmir with scenic locales and sights that would be perfect in a Bollywood movie (and many have been filmed here, too).

-We went to Kashmir on a 10-day trip in 2011 and Pahalgam turned out to be one of my favourite places ever.
-Walking along the quiet banks of the Lidder River, listening to only the sound of gushing water, was one of my favourite things to do.
+We went to Kashmir on a 10-day trip in 2011 and Pahalgam was one of my favorite places ever.
+Walking along the quiet banks of the Lidder River, listening to only the sound of gushing water, was one of my favorite things to do.

-There were no crowds and the only people we met in the tiny market were locals going about their business.
-We saw no other tourists on our visit there – none where we were staying, at least.
+There were no crowds, and the only people we met in the tiny market were locals going about their business.
+We saw no other tourists on our visit – none where we were staying.

 Cottage on the banks of Lidder River Pahalgam

-My dream cottage on the banks of Lidder River Pahalgam
+My dream cottage on the banks of the Lidder River in Pahalgam

-Mahabaleshwar is a pretty popular tourist spot near Pune, so it’s not a place an introvert would think of as peaceful and quiet.
-No, for that you have to avoid staying in the town and instead book yourself a room at Club Mahindra Sherwood Mahabaleshwar.
+Mahabaleshwar is a popular tourist spot near Pune, so it’s not a place an introvert would consider peaceful and quiet.
+Instead, avoid staying in the town and book a room at Club Mahindra Sherwood Mahabaleshwar.

 You may see a monkey or two and a few forest creatures, but these are welcome distractions.
 The resort is pretty far from the town (most of Club Mahindra’s resorts are), so you don’t have to go to any touristy places unless you want to.